rancilio-pid/clevercoffee/README.md

   - #define BREW_READY_LED 1
   - #define BREW_READY_DETECTION 0.2  # or any other value

+# Update instructions
+1. Just overwrite all existing files with a newly released version.
+2. Open your userConfig.h file, which had not been overwritten in previous step, and manually check (line by line!) that all updates to the new file userConfig.h.SAMPLE are reflected in your own userConfig.h.
+3. Compile, upload and enjoy!

 # Changelog
+- 2.0.2_master:
+  - stable release
+  - updated docs
+- 2.0.2_beta2:
+  - removed 8x8 display support
+  - Code cleanup
 - 2.0.2_beta1:
-  - Major improvements in display related stuff (eg new icons,..)
+  - Major improvements in display related stuff (eg new icons,..) (thanks helge)
   - Restructure folders (thanks helge)
 - 2.0.1_beta8:
   - ISR performance optimised when debug is active (spend time reduced from 0.8ms to 0.15ms).